Policy on Academic Code of Conduct

 The faculty member filing the violation has the right:

-• To have the chair or other faculty member present in meetings with the student.
+To have the chair, program director, dean, or other faculty member present in meetings with the student.

-• To confer with the vice provost or Seminary dean on an appropriate penalty for the alleged violation.
+To confer with the appropriate associate provost or Seminary dean on an appropriate consequence for the alleged violation.

-• To negotiate with the vice provost or Seminary dean an alternative penalty if the instructor feels there are mitigating circumstances.
+To negotiate with the associate provost or Seminary dean an alternative consequence if the instructor feels there are mitigating circumstances.

-• To be apprised of the Committee's decision.
+To be apprised of the Committee's decision in writing in a timely manner.